How to Lose 20 Pounds Eating an Oatmeal Diet

 Preheat oven to 350 F. Mash bananas and combine with molasses and vanilla.
 Mix together dry ingredients, add banana mixture, and stir in rolled oats.
 Form teaspoon-sized balls and place on greased (or sprayed) baking sheet.
 Bake 10-15 minutes.

-Bake a batch of low-fat oatmeal cookies and store them in an airtight container.
+Here is another great recipe for low-fat oatmeal cookies.
+Make up a batch and store them in an airtight container.
 Make extra batches to store in the freezer.
 Carry a serving of these healthy treats to work and enjoy them instead of vending machine snacks.

 Having snacks prepared and portioned in advance helps you maintain control of your daily caloric intake, based on your age, height, and activity level.